raumschiff-werkstatt-fur-astronomie/goesflarewatch/docs/index.rst

 depending on the current intensity of solar flare activity — providing an immediate, ambient indication without the need to check apps or websites.

-There are two versions of the Solar Flare Alert: a green version and a white version.
+There are several versions of the Solar Flare Alert: the white version is the standard one; it can be assembled out of the box.
+The extended white version is the same, but needs to be built from scratch and is used usually in dedicatedworkshops.
+The green version is a bit more complex, it needs components to be soldered on the breadboard.

 Check which one you have an jump to the corresponding assembling instruction.

+* I have the :doc:`white version <white_version>`
+* I have the :doc:`extended white version <extended_white_version>`
 * I have the :doc:`green version <green_version>`
-* I have the :doc:`white version <white_version>`

 .. include::  overview.rst